BlobDevelopment/requester-tester/README.md

 This is a quick and simple way to send requests and test the responses.

 ## Install!
-To install this tool all you need to do is simply run `npm i -g @BlobDevelopment/requester-tester`
+To install this tool all you need to do is simply run `npm i -g requester-tester`

 Once that is done you can run `requester-tester` anywhere!